 Can I vote at my voting precinct after I have voted an absentee ballot?

-I’ve recently moved from another State and am ineligible to vote in Michigan.
+I’ve recently moved from another state and am ineligible to vote in Michigan.
 Can I still vote?

 I’ve heard absentee ballots are only counted if the election is close, is that true?

-No, all absentee ballots returned by 8:00pm on Election Day are counted!
+All absentee ballots returned by 8:00pm on Election Day are counted!

 I’m a military and/or overseas resident, I’ve requested a ballot but am afraid there won’t be time to receive it, vote it and have it back by Election Day.
 What can I do?

 You should contact your commanding officer or US Consulate and vote a Federal Write-in Absentee Ballot (FWAB).
 This form allows the voter to write the candidate of his or her choice for any office or ballot initiative they would see on the official ballot.
-A military or overseas voter using the FWAB may write-in votes for any federal, state or local office, or proposal on the ballot.
+A military or overseas voter using the FWAB may write in votes for any federal, state or local office, or proposal on the ballot.